sourrust/denote/README.md

 Depending on what you want to work on, the `watch` tasks will come in handy to lint JavaScript or transpile less files.
-The safest choice is to use `grunt watch` to watch for both, but you can also be more specific with `grunt watch:less` or `grunt watch:jshint`.
+The safest choice is to use `gulp watch` to watch for both.

 ## Tumblr API Calls